sammosummo/sammosummo.github.io/_posts/2018-02-10-heritability.md

 Like fixed effects, random effects are found by matrix multiplying a design matrix $$\mathbf{Z}$$ and a vector $$\mathbf{u}$$.
 The critical difference is that the values within $$\mathbf{u}$$ are not free parameters but rather the whole vector is considered to be random.
 We’ll get back to random effects a little later on.

-The final term is the error term, denoted by $$\epsilon$$, which is a random vector of length $$n$$.
+The final term is the error, denoted by $$\epsilon$$, which is a random vector of length $$n$$.
 We consider it to have a univariate random normal distribution with zero mean:

 $$
 \epsilon \sim \mathrm{Normal}\left(0, \sigma^2_\epsilon\right)